-Scott Morris received a Ph.D. in Industrial-Organizational Psychology in 1994 from the University of Akron.
-He earned a B.A. in Psychology from the University of Northern Iowa in 1987.
-He is a fellow the Society for Industrial and Organizational Psychology and the American Psychological Association, and serves as associate editor for the Journal of Applied Psychology.
+Scott Morris received a Ph.D. in Industrial-Organizational Psychology in 1994 from the University of Akron, and a B.A. in Psychology from the University of Northern Iowa in 1987.
+He is a fellow of the Society for Industrial and Organizational Psychology and the American Psychological Association, and serves as associate editor for the Journal of Applied Psychology.

-Morris teaches courses in personnel selection, covering topics such as job analysis, test development and validation, and legal issues.
-He also teaches courses in basic and multivariate statistics and psychometrics.
+Morris teaches courses in personnel selection and psychometrics, covering topics such as job analysis, test development and validation, and legal issues.

-Morris is actively involved in research on applied statistics and personnel selection.
-Much of his work involves the development of statistical methods.
-This includes methods of meta-analysis, statistics for assessing adverse impact in employee selection systems, and applications of advanced psychometric models (e.g., computer adaptive testing).
-He also conducts research exploring issues of validity and discrimination in employee selection systems.
+In his research, Morris applies advanced statistical methods to ensure the validity and fairness of personnel selection systems.
+This includes methods of meta-analysis, statistics for assessing adverse impact, and applications of advanced psychometric models (e.g., computer adaptive testing).
+He also conducts research exploring bias and discrimination in subjective employment practices.

 Ph.D., University of Akron (1994)

 Bias and discrimination in employee selection

 Adverse impact analysis